microsoft/vscode-docs/docs/editor/integrated-terminal.md

 Navigate between terminals in a group by focusing the previous pane, `kb(workbench.action.terminal.focusPreviousPane)`, and focusing the next pane, `kb(workbench.action.terminal.focusNextPane)`.

-Tabs support drag and drop to allow rearranging.
-Dragging an entry in a terminal group into the empty will remove it from the group (for example, unsplit).
+Dragging and dropping tabs in the list will rearrange them.
 Dragging a tab into the main terminal area allows joining a group.

-Unsplit a split terminal by triggering the **Terminal: Unsplit Terminal** command.
+Unsplit a split terminal by triggering the **Terminal: Unsplit Terminal** command through the command palette or in the right click context menu.

 ### Customizing Tabs